 Iowa’s athletic training program has an outstanding placement rate.
 About half of its graduates are admitted to graduate or professional schools, while others are employed in hospitals or clinics.
 Typically, 100 percent of graduates are awarded graduate assistantships or find employment.

-The Pomerantz Career Center at Iowa has many resources to help students find internships and jobs.
+The Pomerantz Career Center at Iowa offers multiple resources to help students find internships and jobs.

 Apply to the College of Liberal Arts and Sciences.